 After Helliker's story, did AHRQ look back to see if the integrity of the 1996 and 2000 Guidelines were compromised by significant conflicts of interest?
 On December 12, 1996 Fiore declared at an FDA advisory committee meeting that I "am speaking today as a consultant to Glaxo Wellcome."
 He states, "I served ... as Chair for the Clinical Practice Guideline on Smoking Cessation," released in April 1996.

 Fiore research funded by Glaxo Wellcome was published in March 2000, the same period during which he chaired the June 2000 Guideline.
-A 2002 study financial disclosure asserts, "Dr. Fiore has served as a consultant for, given lectures sponsored by, or has conducted research sponsored by Ciba-Geigy, SmithKline Beecham, Lederle Laboratories, McNeil Consumer Products, Elan Pharmaceutical, Pharmacia, and Glaxo Wellcome."
+A 2002 study financial disclosure in the journal Chest asserts, "Dr. Fiore has served as a consultant for, given lectures sponsored by, or has conducted research sponsored by Ciba-Geigy, SmithKline Beecham, Lederle Laboratories, McNeil Consumer Products, Elan Pharmaceutical, Pharmacia, and Glaxo Wellcome."

 Why were Robert Wood Johnson Foundation relationships ignored?